 This proposal extends an existing operation located on a legal non-conforming (NC) site, also known as the Homburg Quarry.
 That site was active as early as 1937, and mining activity increased significantly by 1955.
-As the population of the county grew, single-family home sites started appearing in the area, and the number of single-family homes has increased over time.
+The site has been in operation for over 80 years, by different operators and for various durations.
+As the population of the county grew, single-family home sites started appearing in the area, and the number of single-family homes has grown over time.
 The applicant, Mr. Hahn, purchased the existing 9-acre mineral extraction site in 2016, and later purchased additional land to the south intending to expand the quarry.
+A similar proposal was made in February of 2020, and was denied by the town in October of 2020.

 DESCRIPTION OF OPERATION: The proposed quarry will be an expansion of the current operation in which dolomite is extracted and processed.
 It will produce aggregate mineral products for various uses such as building construction and roads.
 The quarry operation will consist of removing topsoil and overburden to form berms for the purpose of noise reduction, landscaping and reserving material for reclamation; blasting to loosen rock from the quarry wall; crushing of the rock into appropriately sized material to meet project specifications; stockpiling the crushed rock and other aggregate; and selling and hauling the crushed rock and aggregate from the quarry site.
+Blasting occurs 5 times per year.
+There are also sand deposits on the site.
+Sand removal does not require blasting or any sort of processing.
 The amount of material extracted will vary year to year based on market demand.

-The operation will be conducted in four stripping phases as shown on the operation site plan, with some berms being permanent and others temporary berms that will move along with the phases.
+The operation will be conducted in four stripping phases as shown on the operation site plan, with some berms being permanent and others temporary in nature as they will move along with the extraction phases.
 The current use of the land is agriculture.
-Acres within the CUP boundary that are not involved in mineral extraction will remain in agriculture.
+Land within the CUP boundary not involved in mineral extraction will remain in agriculture.
 This will serve as a buffer from surrounding land uses.
 Once reclaimed, the land will return to agricultural use.
-The existing field entrance onto Center Road will be utilized for site access.

 Before extraction begins, berms will be created, fencing will be completed and erosion control measures will be put into place.
 Reclamation will be conducted in increments following the phasing of the extraction operation.
-Hours of operation will be 7:00 a.m. to 6:00 p.m.
-Monday through Saturday.
+The new entrance will be safer than the current entrance.
+The proposed hours of operation are 7:00 a.m. to 7:00 p.m.
+Monday through Friday and 7:00 a.m. to 5:00 p.m. on Saturday.
 The number of employees on site will be four including the operator and his son.
+Although the site will be larger, the operation itself will not change dramatically.

-TOWN PLAN: The general land use goal for the town is as follows:
+TOWN PLAN: Similar to the vast majority of towns in Dane County, the general land use goal for the town of Rutland is as follows: